 Members performing the special review must not be from the program under review.
 Members of the special review committee may be appointed from other programs or sponsoring institutions within HCA Healthcare Graduate Medical Education to allow a member of the same specialty under review to serve on the committee.
-The decision to utilize members from facilities outside of the sponsoring institution will be made jointly by the Designated Institutional Official, Division Vice President GME (DVP), and AVP of Accreditation.
+The decision to utilize members from facilities outside of the sponsoring institution will be made jointly by the Designated Institutional Official, Division Vice President of GME (DVP), and AVP of Accreditation.
 All special reviews must be reported to the AVP of Accreditation once determination of the need for a special review has been made and prior to the special review itself to allow for any assistance needed from the accreditation team.
-Special Reviews triggered by probationary or with warning accreditation status decisions must include a member of the HCA Healthcare Accreditation Team or designee on the Special Review Committee.
-Special Reviews triggered by reasons other than accreditation status may also require a member of the HCA Healthcare Accreditation Team or designee depending on the risk to accreditation of the program or institution.
-The decision to include a member of the HCA Healthcare Accreditation Team or designee on a Special Review Committee is made jointly by the Designated Institutional Official, Division Vice President GME (DVP), and AVP of Accreditation.
-In situations where the Special Review is triggered by issues that may involve the Designated Institutional Official, he or she will recuse themselves from the decision on whether to include an HCA Healthcare Accreditation Team member.
+Special reviews triggered by probationary or with warning accreditation status decisions must include a member of the HCA Healthcare Accreditation Team or designee on the Special Review Committee.